justinpallas/adv-it-defenses/README.md

   toolkit plus CMake).
 After building, follow the defense config in `configs/resnet50_autoattack_bm3d.yaml` (set `backend: cli`, `cli_binary`, `cli_color_mode`, etc.) and adjust parameters as needed for your environment.
+  CLI stdout/stderr is suppressed by default—toggle `cli_log_output: true` in
+  the config if you need to see per-image timing/noise reports.

 ## 🧪 Running an Experiment